invince/YAET/TestPlan.md

 - download ok

 # Terminal
+- reconnect: open a ssh terminal, reboot, then the reconnect button should appear
+  - after you click it, your session should be reconnected

 ## Local Terminal
 - (Settings) if default open option checked, then a local terminal should start at startup